 - We kindly ask that you notify us by telephone/email if you have suspected Covid-19 symptoms, have requested a test and are self-isolating.
 Please also advise us if you have a confirmed Covid-19 case whilst staying with us.

-- If you are not able to depart from the cottage here on your scheduled day of departure because of this, please ring us to discuss how much longer you may need to book the cottage for.
-We will do all we reasonably can to meet this request.
+- If you are not able to depart from the cottage here on your scheduled day of departure because of this, please ring us to discuss how much longer you anticipate booking the cottage for.
+We will do all we can to meet this request.
 You will be liable to pay for the full cost of the stay.
 Payment can be made by bank transfer, cheque or by debit/credit card (via a secure email link).
 Cash is not accepted.

 - In the event that there are no immediate forward bookings in the cottage, you will be charged on a pro rata basis for the number of extra days that you stay.